 SIP.04: Add an Incentive Structure for Participating in All Protocols

-Type Flare Improvement Proposal
+Type Songbird Improvement Proposal

 Author Flare Foundation